 Reynolds was called to Washington after the Battle of Chancellorsville to confer with President Lincoln.
 It is believed that he was offered command of the army at that time but turned it down because he felt he would be continually second guessed by Washington like the commanders in the past.
 Instead the army was given to his former subordinate, George Meade.

 At the beginning of the Gettysburg campaign Reynolds was given command of the left wing of the army: his own 1st as well as the 3rd and 11th Army Corps.
-He was leading the 2nd Wisconsin Infantry Regiment to the relief of Buford's cavalry in Herbst's Woods when he was mortally wounded in the head, exactly 22 years to the day after his West Point graduation.
+He was leading the 2nd Wisconsin Infantry Regiment to the relief of Buford's cavalry in Herbst's Woods when he was mortally wounded by a shot to the head, exactly 22 years to the day after his West Point graduation.